-Give the refrigerator time to cool down completely before adding food.
-It is best to wait 24 hours before you put food into the refrigerator.
-The mid-settings indicated in the previous section should be correct for normal household refrigerator usage.
+Give the refrigerator time to cool down completely before making final adjustments.
+It is best to wait hours before doing this.
+The mid-settings indicated in the refrigerator usage.

 The controls are set correctly when milk or juice is as cold as you like and when ice cream is firm.